sassoftware/iot-esp-reference-architectures/README.md

 The [ESP reference architectures use the standard definitions](definitions.md) from Cloud Computing (Distributed Systems).

 ### Real-time Streaming Architecture Design Guide Questionaire
 During designing or architecting a solution, we must ask questions!
 A lot of questions!
-The [Streaming Architecture Design Guide Questionaire](06_Architecture_Guide_Questions/Arch_Guide_Questions.md) provides a comprehensive list of questions one must ask to architect a complete solution based on the provided business requirements.
+The [Streaming Architecture Design Guide Questionaire](05_Architecture_Guide_Questions/Arch_Guide_Questions.md) provides a comprehensive list of questions one must ask to architect a complete solution based on the provided business requirements.

-## 8. Decision-Tree to Determine the Reference Architecture Based on the Requirements
+## 8. Decision-Tree to Determine the Reference ESP Architecture Based on the Requirements

 Figure 5 presents the Design-Tree/Flowchart which is built using the possible business requirements a customer/partner would have.
 The flowchart helps in determining the right ESP reference architecture that fulfills the business needs.
 It is also possible to have a mix of many architectures if many paths in the flowchart are realized.
 It is extremely necessary to have a complete list of requirements to obtain the most suitable architecture.